Bagnères-de-Luchon: Geography

 Bagnères-de-Luchon is located on the Spanish border some 50 km south-west of Saint-Gaudens and 40 km south of Montréjeau at the end of a branch line of the Southern railway at the foot of the central Pyrenees.
 To the south the Luchonnais Mountains form a natural barrier and there is no crossing point into Spain.
 Access to the commune is by the D125 road from Salles-et-Pratviel in the north which passes through the town and continues south through the commune to its termination in the mountains.
 The D618A branches off the D125 south of the town and goes east to Saint-Mamet continuing to the Spanish border at the Col du Portillon leading to the Val d'Aran.
 The D618 goes west from the town to Saint-Aventin.
 The D46 goes north-east to Sode.
 The D125C goes north by north-west to Moustajon.

 The town is located in a valley at the confluence of the L'One river from the west and the Pique river from the south.
 Numerous streams flow into these rivers including the Ruisseau de Sahage into L'One, the Ruisseau de Bagnartigue, the Ruisseau de Jean, the Lys, the Ruisseau des Barguieres, the Ruisseau de Laus d'Esbas, the Ruisseau de Garante, the Ruisseau de Sajust, the Ruisseau de Layrous, the Ruisseau de Roumingau, and the Ruisseau du Port de Venasque all flowing into the Pique.
 The Ruisseau de Bouneu forms much of the western border of the commune as it flows north to join the Lys.
 There are several high mountain lakes in the south of the commune which feed the Pique including the Boums de Port and the Étang de la Frèche.

 Transport

 The Gare de Luchon railway station is the SNCF terminal station for the Montréjeau to Gourdan-Polignan and Luchon line that also connects to Toulouse via Montréjeau.
-On weekends (daily in summer), a night train connects Bagneres-de-Luchon directly to Paris.
+Previously on weekends (daily in summer), a night train connected Bagneres-de-Luchon directly to Paris.
 The Montréjeau to Bagnères-de-Luchon train line was suspended in 2014.
-The connection is now made by bus.
+The connection was made by bus until services resumed in 2025.

 A Gondola lift since 1993 has connected Bagneres-de-Luchon to Superbagnères.
 It replaced the Chemin de fer de Luchon à Superbagnères (Luchon to Superbagnères railway) rack railway (Strub system) which operated from 1912 to 1966.

 There is also a small public aerodrome in the commune just east of the town where the Aeroclub de Luchon is based.
+The nearest airports to the town are Pau Pyrénées Airport, located 142 km north west and Toulouse–Blagnac Airport, located 145 km north east of Bagnères-de-Luchon.